yasoob/soundcloud-dl/README.md

 Python script by M.Yasoob Khalid <yasoob.khld@gmail.com>

 ###TODO:
-Add a nice GUI with PyQt, PySide or wxPython.
+* Add a nice GUI with PyQt, PySide or wxPython.
 If you want to contribute then I think this is the best thing to contribute.
+* Use argparse module for getting the input